-- In 2015, the company purchased a plot of land of approximately 1,000 square meters in the Al Nahda area in the Emirate of Sharjah, United Arab Emirates. - The area of Al Nahda was chosen due to its commercial and residential nature and its close proximity to the Emirate of Dubai, which facilitates transportation and increases the attractiveness of Al Nahda as a housing option for people working in Dubai. - The project, will be a residential investment tower consisting of a ground floor and five floors allocated for parking and 18 residential floors (a total of 24 floors). - At the end of 2015, the company selected the Sharjah Engineering Consulting Office to carry out the design and supervision work for the project, due to the professionalism of the senior management and the company's technical staff, in addition to the company's extensive experience and the diversity of its projects in the local market, which will constitute an added value during the design and development phase, Finally, the competitiveness of the price offer, which was also taken into consideration after verifying the company's competence, experience and staff. - During the year 2017, the company signed a construction contracting contract with a contracting company that has a high technical rating from the Sharjah Municipality, where work on developing the project began in December of 2017 and the construction process will take approximately 30 months. - Thankfully, the external structure of the project has been completed and internal and external finishing works have commenced during the past year.
-However, work on the site has experienced delays since March due to work interruption due to the Covid-19 pandemic and the delay in obtaining the required approvals from the Sharjah Electricity, Water and Gas Authority.
-In addition to reducing the workforce in the project to about 30% of its usual number during that period.
-The project completion rate as of the date of writing this report is 88%. - As we mentioned in our previous annual report, the company was keen on the quality of the finishing of the project in order to stimulate the demand for leasing in light of the high competitiveness of the real estate market in Sharjah.
+- In 2015, the company purchased a plot of land of approximately 1,000 square meters in the Al Nahda area in the Emirate of Sharjah, United Arab Emirates. - The area of Al Nahda was chosen due to its commercial and residential characteristic and it's proximate close to the Emirate of Dubai, which facilitates transportation and increases the attractiveness of Al Nahda as a housing option for people working in Dubai. - The project is a residential investment tower consisting of a ground floor and five floors allocated for parking and 18 residential floors (a total of 24 floors). - At the end of 2015, the company selected the Sharjah Engineering Consulting Office to carry out the design and supervision work for the project, due to the professionalism of the senior management and the company's talented and technical staff, in addition to the company's extensive experience and the diversity of its projects in the local market, which will constitute an added value during the design and development phase, Finally, the competitiveness of the quotation, which was also taken into consideration after verifying the company's competence, experience and staff.

+- During the year 2017, the company signed a construction contracting contract with a contracting company that has a high technical rating from the Sharjah Municipality, where work on developing the project began in December of 2017 and the construction process would take approximately 30 months. - Thankfully, the external structure of the project has been completed and internal and external finishing works have commenced during the last year.
+However, work on the site has experienced delays since March because of the work interruption due to the Covid-19 pandemic and the delay in obtaining the required approvals from the Sharjah Electricity, Water and Gas Authority.
+In addition to reducing the work labor in the project to about 30% of its usual capacity during that period.
+The project completion rate as of the end of 2020 reached 88%. - As we mentioned in our previous annual report, the company was keen on the quality of the finishing of the project in order to stimulate the demand for leasing within the presence of high competitiveness of the real estate market in Sharjah. - During the last quarter of 2021, the construction of the project was completed and 100% of the construction was accomplished. - Electricity, water and other services have been connected. - Obtaining the necessary official documents, papers and forms from the Emirate of Sharjah to start the process of leasing the tower. - The tower was named "Al-Mubarakiya" after obtaining the approval of the concerned authorities in Sharjah, in order to start leasing. - Thankfully, leasing began in the tower during the first quarter of the current year 2022, as was expected.